isomerpages/ogp/_products/parking-sg.md

 #### Solution

-Parking.sg is a mobile application developed to offer more convenience for drivers when managing their parking sessions.
-Drivers can now pay for their parking sessions, receive reminders, and extend their parking sessions, straight from their mobile phones.
+Parking.sg is a mobile application developed to offer more convenience for drivers to manage their parking sessions.
+Drivers can now pay for their parking sessions, receive reminders, and extend their sessions directly from their mobile phones.

 * Simple user interface to maximize convenience over paper coupons
 * Refunds for unused time to give a sense of fairness and reduce anxiety about wastage